SpechtLabs/tka/docs/reference/cli.md

 ## Shell Command

-The **shell** command authenticates you using your Tailscale identity and retrieves a short‑lived Kubernetes access token.
+The **shell** command authenticates you using your Tailscale identity and retrieves a short-lived Kubernetes access token.
 It then spawns an interactive subshell (using your login shell, e.g. `bash` or `zsh`") with the `KUBECONFIG` environment variable set to a temporary kubeconfig file.